-If Vivaldi had lived in far north Queensland, he wouldn’t have called his best known work The Four Seasons.
-It would have been The Two Seasons.
+If Vivaldi had lived in far north Queensland, his best known musical work would have been The Two Seasons.
 Wet and dry.
 It’s rarely what a southerner would call cold, and we don’t have autumn or spring.
 But there are subtle changes in the shift between the two ends of our climatic spectrum that led indigenous people to describe several other “seasons”.

 Plants fruit or flower at different times up here, and some species might flower several times a year.
 Right now, we’re at the end of the wet season.
 The monsoon is gone, retreating back towards the equator.
 It’s a time when food for our wildlife should be abundant, but the critters would usually have endured some tough times during the wet with storms or cyclones.
 Not so this year.
 But at the end of the wet, bats, birds and insects get a treat – the melaleuca trees are flowering and that blossom is a tasty & nutritious treat.